Islam and gender segregation: Views

 There have been fatwas that forbid free mixing between men and women (known as Ikhtilat) when alone.
 The objective of the restrictions is to keep such interaction at a modest level.
 According to some, men are not permitted to touch any part of the body of the women, whether she is Muslim or non-Muslim.
 Others have ruled that Muslim men and women who are not immediate relatives may not, for instance, socialize in order to know each other with a handshake or any form of contact that involves physical contact.

 A number of Muslim intellectuals and Muslim scholars have challenged this view and claim that certain physical contact is permissible as long as there is no obscenity, inappropriate touching (other than a simple handshake), secret meetings or flirting, according to the general rules of interaction between the genders.

 In some parts of the Muslim world, preventing women from being seen by men is closely linked to the concept of Namus.
 Namus is an ethical category, a virtue, in Middle Eastern Muslim patriarchal character.
 It is a strongly gender-specific category of relations within a family described in terms of honor, attention, respect/respectability, and modesty.
 The term is often translated as "honor".

+In some Turkish Sufi interpretations of Islam, including Alevism, gender segregation does not exist in any aspects including religious rituals and clergy.
+For example; Cemalnur Sargut, a woman who does not veil, currently leads the Turkish branch of the Rifaʽi order.
+The Bektashi order allows women to fill in religious roles or become dervishes as well.
+The incumbent head of the 'Alevi/Bektashi Culture Presidency' under the Ministry of Culture and Tourism of Turkey is also a woman, Esma Ersin.